jcaip/jcaip.github.io/_posts/2019-08-30-Research-Update.md

 But the one thing that peeved me about this is that the label encoding is that they share virtually no information with each other.

-That is the top level category `misc` is encoded to 4 in the first scheme but is encoded to 6 in the second scheme (this is arbitray).
+That is the top level category `misc` is encoded to 4 in the first scheme but is encoded to 6 in the second scheme (these numbers are arbitariy, they're just here to show the problem).
 So this doesn't really make sense so I thought it would be more natural to use a hierarchical encoding scheme.

 That it we should encode a category `computers.graphics` as the vector $[1, 1]$  and `computers.asdf.mac` as $[1, 2]$ instead so that there's some notion of similarity between the labels.

-This was mildly successful, but I saw no gain over.
+This was mildly successful, but I saw no gain over flat softmax unfortunately.

 # When and why does BERT fail?